Verizon Privacy Office

 When you purchase products or apply for service with us, we may obtain credit information about you from outside credit reporting agencies to help us with customer authentication and credit-related decisions.
 If you lease your residence, we may have information about how to reach your landlord and whether landlord permission is required to install our facilities.

 Verizon obtains information from outside companies such as those that collect consumer information including demographic and interest data.
-Examples of this information include gender, age range, sports enthusiast, frequent diner or pet owner.
-We use this data and combine it with other information we have about you to help us predict your preferences and to direct marketing offers that might be more relevant to you.
+Examples of this information include gender, age range, education, sports enthusiast, frequent diner or pet owner.
+We use this data and combine it with other information we have about you to help us predict your preferences, to direct marketing offers that might be more relevant to you, and to help us better analyze customer information for various purposes including credit and payment risk.

 When you use social media credentials to login to or otherwise interact with a Verizon site or offer, we may collect information about your social media profile, such as your interests, “likes” and friends list.
 We may use this information, for example, to personalize your Verizon experiences and marketing communications, to enhance our services and to better serve you.
 You can control this data sharing via options in your social media accounts.